 said.
 Or they just fell asleep because you talked too long.

-Remember - to an audience, a speaker who can cover the matter in 30
+Remember - to an audience, a guy who can cover the matter in 30

 minutes, comes across clearly, has slides with good points in big font

-sizes, knows the subject and *respects the audience* is a hero.
+sizes, knows his subject and *respects the audience* is a hero.

 The idea is to come across as competent people spreading useful